Bsc in Nursing : What next after your Nursing Degree in Kenya

 First steps to making a career out of nursing once done with Bsc in Nursing

-After graduation, all Bsc Nursing majors and other nurses trained outside the country are expected to pass nursing council exams.
+After graduation, all Bsc Nursing majors and other nurses trained outside the country are expected to pass the Kenya Nursing Council Licensing Exams.
 They will then proceed to undertake one year internship in approved hospitals.

 Generally the Bsc Nursing internship program is intense and rigorous.
 Internship can be paid or non paid depending on the hospital.
 The government has been grappling with the idea of paying Bsc Nursing interns.
 This has not yet been concluded.
 After internship, these degree nurses will now be ready to be registered by the Nursing Council of Kenya.